 Pomegranate Painting 2 by Dorothy Tucker 2017.
 26 x 20cms.
 Cut, the fruit falls open like a pair of printing blocks, each seeded surface instantly a source of pattern.
 Painting on paper using dye based watercolour.

 Left Behind by Dorothy Tucker 2017.
 64 x 54 x 10 cm.
 Polyester cotton fabric painted dye-based watercolours to replicate a printed fabric made up into a dress which was then stained, torn and burnt.

 My choice to stitch by hand and the way I build a contemporary stitched textile continues to be inspired by kantha.
-Kantha is a Bengali word both for cloth and as a way of stitching an embroidered quilt.
+Kantha is a Bengali word for cloth and stitching an embroidered quilt.
 These quilts are made from the good parts of old worn saris, layered and held together with lines of running stitch.
 I am intrigued by the free style qualities evident in the drawing of kantha designs, the mix of non-representational images and decorative motifs, and the individuality of each kantha.

 As I became more informed about making kantha I began to reference the woven saris borders and coloured stripes sometimes sandwiched between layers of folded cloth work by including layers of coloured fabrics in my work.